trhacknon/tkn.github.io/about.md

 title: About
 ---

-Hi, I am a security researcher from Pakistan with adaptive quirk and experience of penetration testing.
+Hi, I am a security researcher anonymous with adaptive quirk and experience of penetration testing.
 Reading and writing code is my passion.

 Email: jeremydiliotti@gmail.com